Thomas E. Spitz

 Mr. Stoneman is a Founding Director of SB Bancorp, Inc. and Settlers bank.
 He is a long-time member of the Board of Directors and the Executive Committee of EAGLE School of Madison, Inc., a private-non-profit school serving the needs of gifted and talented children in the Madison area, and is very interested in education and education policy.
 He is also a Trustee of the Bethel Lutheran Church Endowment Foundation, a member of its Investment Committee, and past president of the Bethel Lutheran Church congregation.
 Mr. Stoneman was raised on a dairy farm in the Madison area, and continues to maintain an active interest in agriculture.

 Mr. Stoneman received his undergraduate degree in mathematics and computer science from Luther College in Decorah, Iowa, after which he worked for IBM in various capacities, including as a systems performance analyst and as a marketing representative.
 He left IBM to return to graduate school, and received his M.B.A. and J.D. degrees from the University of Wisconsin-Madison.
 Prior to joining Heartland, Mr. Stoneman practiced law at the firm of DeWitt Ross & Stevens in Madison, where he specialized in real estate and structured financial transactions.

-Laura Douglass, President & CEO, Next Generation Clinical Research
+President & CEO, Next Generation Clinical Research

 Laura L. Douglass has over 25 years of management experience of increasing responsibility in the biopharmaceutical industry across multiple disciplines including research & development and operations.
 In 1999, Ms. Douglass founded and currently serves as President & CEO of Next Generation Clinical Research, an international contract research organization (CRO) providing clinical trial management services for products in development including pharmaceuticals, biologics, medical devices and diagnostics.